 Question: My fiancé broke up with me three weeks before we were to get married.
 His reasons were that he didn’t think he could be able to give me what I needed and that he didn’t want to marry someone as controlling as his mother.
 My family and friends think he is being selfish and immature, but I think we can still work on things.
 We have the same values, interests, goals in life and we tell each other we still love the other.
 I suggested we go to counselling but he says it’s best we work our issues separately and if it’s meant to be, it will be.
 My fear is that if a lot of time passes, he will want to move on and not try the relationship again.
 Please help!

-You actually have an advantage in that he’s open to the possibility getting back together.
+You actually have an advantage in that he’s open to the possibility getting back together and still believes that you are “the one”.
+This is what he means by “if it’s meant to be”.
 It’s just that right now he doesn’t see how that will work.
-That’s what he means by “if it’s meant to be”.